Ahmed Jahanzeb

-Known also as AJ and Wonderboy as he released his first record at a very young age of 8, he was born in Karachi, Sindh, Pakistan.
-Jahanzeb is one of the few singers of the country, who have been trained in classical music and that is why he mostly sings soul stirring slow songs.
+He was known also as AJ and Wonderboy as he released his first record at the very young age of 8.
+Jahanzeb is one of the few pop singers of the country, who have trained in classical music and that is why he mostly sings soul-stirring, slow songs.
 Jahanzeb was trained under the guidance of Ustad Rais Khan, who made him his shagird (pupil) in a ceremony called Rasm-e-Gandha Bandhi held at the Sheraton Hotel in 1988.
 The ceremony, one of its kind to be ever held in Pakistan, was attended by celebrities, dignitaries and media people.

 Live concerts

 Ahmed Jahanzeb is a familiar name in the touring circuit of Pakistani pop singers, He has done over 2000 shows and has shared the stage with musicians like AR Rahman, Sonu Nigam, Sunidhi Chauhan, Ali Azmat and Strings (band).

 Coke Studio (Pakistan) artist

 Ahmed Jahanzeb made his debut on Coke Studio (Pakistan) in 2016 as one of their featured artists.
 He also has his own studio producing documentaries and films for television.